0xacx/chatGPT-shell-cli/README.md

 # chatGPT-shell-cli

 A simple, lightweight shell script to use OpenAI's chatGPT and DALL-E from the terminal without installing python or node.js.
 The script uses the official ChatGPT model `gpt-3.5-turbo` with the OpenAI API endpoint `/chat/completions`.
+You can also use the new `gpt-4` model, if you have access.
 The script allows the use of all other OpenAI models with the `completions` endpoint and the `images/generations` endpoint for generating images.

 ## Features